eosphoros-ai/DB-GPT-Hub/README.md

 So far, we have successfully integrated multiple large models and established a complete workflow, including data processing, model SFT (Supervised Fine-Tuning) training, prediction output, and evaluation.
 The code is readily reusable within this project.

 As of October 10, 2023, by fine-tuning an open-source model of 13 billion parameters using this project, **the execution accuracy on the Spider evaluation dataset has surpassed that of GPT-4!**

+Part of the experimental results have been compiled into the [document](docs/eval_llm_result.md) in this project.
+By utilizing this project and combining more related data, the execution accuracy on the Spider evaluation set has already reached **0.825**.

 ## 2. Fine-tuning Text-to-SQL